rachana-paudel/AWS_Solution_Architect/EC2 Instance Storage/README.md

     + Public AMIs: Provided by AWS, these offer a range of pre-configured environments and operating systems.
     + Custom AMIs: Users create and maintain these images themselves, tailoring them to their specific applications and requirements.
     + AWS Marketplace AMIs: Offered by third-party vendors, these AMIs provide pre-configured solutions for various purposes, potentially including paid offerings.

+#### AMI Process
++ Start an EC2 instance and customize it
++ Stop the instance (for data integrity)
++ Build an AMI – this will also create EBS snapshots
++ Launch instances from other AMIs
++ We can create AMI customize it and launch to another AZ from AMI